blast-hardcheese/talks/slides.md

 3\.
 Extensible, high-quality code out of the box
 - Avoid common "gotchas" in libraries
+???
+akka-http `discardEntityBytes()`
+Ability to bracket every function, resource cleanup etc

+--

 - Similar idioms across libraries
+???
+Migration from akka-http to http4s is just changing which `F[_]` you write against, refactoring is easy Experiment with different libraries by changing your config

+--

 - Code like you would have written
+???
+case classes, simple functions, no macros

+--

 - Generated code lives in normal files
 ???
-- Ability to bracket every function, resource cleanup etc
-- Experiment with different libraries by changing your config
-- Take a look at how things are working without needing macro inspection tooling
+Take a look at how things are working without needing macro inspection tooling

 ---
 class: biglist